Ear Piercing Pain: Does Getting Your Ears Pierced Hurt?

 Control your breathing during your appointment and make sure that you’ve had something to eat before you go.
 This will keep you from feeling light-headed.

-While all piercings hurt, ear piercings are generally among the least painful types of body piercings and have been successfully had by millions and millions of people of all ages.
+While all piercings hurt, ear piercings are generally among the least painful types of body piercings.
+In particular, ear lobe piercings are one of the most popular and least painful piercings, with millions of people of all ages having had this done.

 Although you’ll certainly feel some pain when your earlobes are pierced, there’s truly nothing to be scared of and you can go into the experience with confidence that the worst of the pain is over within seconds.